Front Suspension

 and the Suplex springs fitted to the strut.

-note that although the springs are shorter, the ride height does not change once they are mounted on the strut.
+note that although the springs are shorter, the ride height does not change once they are mounted on, and constrained, by the strut.

 Track Control Arms